camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 By default, Camunda services deployed in a cluster are not accessible from outside the cluster.
 However, you can choose from several methods to connect to these services:

 - **Port Forwarding:** This method allows you to direct traffic from your local machine to the cluster, making it possible to access Camunda services directly.
 For detailed instructions, refer to [Accessing components without Ingress](./guides/accessing-components-without-ingress.md).
-- **Ingress Configuration:** You can set up the NGINX Ingress controller to manage external access to the services.
-This can be done using either a single, combined Ingress resource or separate Ingress resources for different services.
+- **Ingress Configuration:** You can set up the NGINX Ingress controller to manage external service access.
+This can be done by combining components Ingress in a single domain  or configuring separate Ingress for each component.
 For detailed instructions, refer to [Combined and separated Ingress setup](./guides/ingress-setup.md)
-- **EKS Cluster Installation:** For those deploying Camunda 8 on an Amazon EKS cluster, specific steps can be followed to ensure services are accessible.
-For detailed instructions, refer to [Install Camunda 8 on an EKS cluster](./platforms/amazon-eks/eks-helm.md)
+- **EKS Cluster Installation:** For those deploying Camunda 8 on an Amazon EKS cluster, refer to [Install Camunda 8 on an EKS cluster](./platforms/amazon-eks/eks-helm.md) guide.

 ## Configuring Enterprise Components and Connectors